haothitran/KlazAnnounce/README.md

 A World of Warcraft add-on that displays indicators for when important events occur.

 There are no in-game options.
-Settings are hard-coded and can be changed by accessing the file `Core\Config.lua` and editing `true`/`false` values.
+Settings are hard-coded and can be changed by accessing the file `Core\Config.lua` and adjusting `true`/`false` values.
+Edit spells and items to track in `Core\Filters.lua` and follow included instructions on how to add and remove spells and items.

 ## Features